nrb5089/SignalProcessingTutorial/Module 0/lab1.md

 The key to mapping frequency from sample rate in the x-axis tick marks for the spectrum is ```f = np.linspace(-Fs/2,Fs/2,len(A))```.
 Remember the FFT utilizes provides the normalized frequency spectrum between $0$ and $2\pi$, but often a centered spectrum is easier to analyze, hence we use ```A = np.fft.fftshift(A)```.  **CAUTION** do not use ```fftshift``` in combination with computations involving the FFT, it will be incorrect.

+### Simulation vs. Reality

+We have a two-sided spectrum here due to the real signal here.
+Instruments generally show just one side, but keep in mind that these "negative frequencies" that are sometimes referred to as images can cause real-life issues.

 ## 4. Signal Filtering